February 19, 2025 3 min read

-If you plan to empty the tank but re-use your existing plants, the most common mistake is to store them by floating them in a pail of water as shown above.
+If you plan to empty the tank but reuse your existing plants, the most common mistake is to store them by floating them in a bucket of water as shown above.

-That is ok for a day or two, but risky as any deterioration can spread quickly and destroy the entire lot.
-The better technique is to store them, moist (the wetness of baby wet-wipes, without visible water droplets) in closed zipper bags and place them in a cool shaded place (16-24 C) Even the most sensitive plants can last a week this way, and most plants can be kept this way for several weeks.
+This is fine for a day or two, but risky as any deterioration can spread quickly and destroy the entire batch.
+The better technique is to keep them moist (the moisture of baby wipes, with no visible water droplets) in closed zippered bags and place them in a cool, shaded place (16-24 C) Even the most delicate plants can last a week this way, and most plants can be kept this way for several weeks.

 If you are looking for new plants, check out out guide the best red plants here.

-Aquasoil can be re-used by mixing it with new aquasoil.
+Aquasoil can be reused by mixing it with new Aquasoil.
 A good ratio is 50% new, 50% old.
 In general, just mix old and new thoroughly.
-The end mixture will not be as nutrient-rich (or have as much buffering capacity) as 100% new soil, but 50-50 is generally OK.
-To retain as much beneficial bacteria as possible, add (dechlorinated) water during the mixing so that the mixed soil remains moist at all times.
+The final mixture will not be as nutrient rich (or have as much buffering capacity) as 100% new soil, but 50-50 is generally OK.
+To retain as many beneficial bacteria as possible, add (dechlorinated) water during mixing to keep the mixed soil moist at all times.

 A mature filter with a healthy microbial population is invaluable.
-It is best not to clean the filter at this point, but to do so 1 or 2 weeks after the tank has been restarted / replanted.
-This helps to speed up the cycling process tremendously.
-If your filter is very clogged, you can perform some cleaning but be careful to use either the tank’s water or pre-dechlorinated water so as to minimise damage to the filter’s fragile bacterial colony.
-It is a small point that makes a great deal of difference.
+It is best not to clean the filter at this time, but wait 1 or 2 weeks after the tank has been restarted / replanted.
+This will speed up the cycling process tremendously.
+If your filter is very clogged, you can do some cleaning, but be careful to use either the tank water or pre-dechlorinated water to minimize damage to the filter's fragile bacterial colony.
+It is a small point that makes a big difference.
 If your filter has a pre-filter, then it is ok to clean the pre-filter while leaving the main filter compartment untouched.

-In general, the healthy, younger portions of stem plants can be replanted (if you want the same plant species).
-However if they have grown out of the water and developed emersed leaves, you must be prepared for temporary non- uniformity as the emersed leaves will look very different from new submerged leaves.
+In general, the healthy, younger parts of stem plants can be replanted (if you want the same type of plant).
+However, if they have grown out of the water and developed emersed leaves, you must be prepared for temporary non-uniformity as the emersed leaves will look very different from new submerged leaves.

 Above: Ludwigia inclinata 'cuba' in 3 different forms.
-The leftmost picture shows the emersed form in prolonged dry conditions.
-The middle picture shows the emersed form if the plant grows above the tank's water-line.
+The far left picture shows the emersed form in prolonged dry conditions.
+The middle picture shows the emersed form when the plant grows above the waterline of the tank.
 On the right is the submerged aquatic form.

-If you are replanting the emersed form in the middle, the emersed leaves will not simply morph into the submerged form.
-The technique is to let new submerged leaves develop.
-When they have reached sufficient mass, we then trim away the older emersed portion and replant the now 100% submerged-grown portion.
+If you replant the emersed form in the middle, the emersed leaves will not simply morph into the submerged form.
+The technique is to allow new submerged leaves to develop.
+When they have reached sufficient mass, we then cut away the older emersed portion and replant the now 100% submerged portion.

-Many aquarists worry about retaining algae spores in old substrate.
-We find that it is generally ineffective to try to avoid algae spores, which can re-enter the tank in countless ways.
-Fundamentally, if the tank environment is set up to support health plant growth, algae growth is naturally limited / suppressed, in the same way that a thriving lawn makes it difficult for weeds to take hold.
-Read our full substrate guide here.
+Many aquarists worry about retaining algae spores in old gravel.
+We find that it is generally ineffective to try to avoid algae spores, which can re-enter the tank in a myriad of ways.
+Basically, if the tank environment is set up to support healthy plant growth, algae growth will be naturally limited/suppressed, just as a thriving lawn makes it difficult for weeds to take hold.
+Read our complete substrate guide here.

-Just stirring up the deeper layers of mature substrate tends to release ammonia and volatile organic substances that can sometimes kill (weak) livestock and trigger algae.
-In the case of a major revamp, it is important to cycle the tank for at least a couple of days before replanting and adding back livestock.
-To be extra safe, your ammonia test kit reading should be zero before replanting / adding back livestock.
-In addition, we recommend these 3 steps:
+Stirring the deeper layers of mature substrate alone tends to release ammonia and VOCs that can sometimes kill (weak) livestock and trigger algae.
+In the case of a major overhaul, it is important to cycle the tank for at least a few days before replanting and adding livestock.
+To be extra safe, your ammonia test kit should read zero before replanting / adding back livestock.
+We also recommend the following 3 steps:

 1. Start dosing a comprehensive fertiliser, such as APT Complete, immediately after planting.
 Newly planted plants have under-developed roots and depend on nutrition from the water column.
 Providing it helps them adapt to the new tank environment faster.